Gina Wilkinson

-Gina Wilkinson (March 10, 1960 – December 30, 2010) was a Canadian actress of stage, film and television, as well as a playwright and stage director.
+Gina Wilkinson (March 10, 1960 – December 30, 2010) was a Canadian actress of stage, film, and television, as well as a playwright and stage director.

 Early life and education

 Wilkinson was born on March 10, 1960, in Victoria, Canada.
-Her father, Jack Wilkinson, was a visual artist and her mother, Marie Wilkinson, was a ballet dancer.
+Her father, Jack Wilkinson, was a visual artist, and her mother, Marie Wilkinson, was a ballet dancer.

 She attended the National Theatre School of Canada.

 Career

 Wilkinson spent the majority of her early career as an actor; however, she later expanded to directing.
 In 2007, Wilkinson directed Born Yesterday at the Shaw Festival.
 In 2010, she directed Faith Healer for Soulpepper.
 She also directed Half an Hour for the Shaw Festival.
-In 2010, Wilkinson directed the world premiere of Brendan Gull's Wide Awake Hearts at Tarragon Theatre.
+In 2010, Wilkinson directed the world premiere of Brendan Gall's Wide Awake Hearts at Tarragon Theatre.

 Personal life

 Wilkinson was diagnosed with stage 4 cervical cancer on November 21, 2010.
-Wilkinson married her longtime partner, actor Tom Rooney, while in hospital receiving treatment, on December 19, 2010.
+Wilkinson married her longtime partner, actor Tom Rooney, while in hospital receiving treatment on December 19, 2010.
 She died on December 30, 2010, aged 50.